project-zot/project-zot.github.io/docs/articles/storage.md

 ### Remote filesystem

 zot can also store data remotely in the cloud, using the storage APIs of the cloud service.
-Currently, zot supports only the AWS s3 storage service.
+Currently, zot supports the AWS S3 storage service and Google Cloud Storage (GCS).
 S3 storage is not supported on Windows; see [Configuring remote storage with s3](#config-s3) for details.
+For GCS, see [Configuring remote storage with GCS](#config-gcs).

 #### Example: configuration for remote (s3) storage